Spring Scholarships in Scandinavia

 Timeline for Applying

-• April 5 — virtual first interview for selected applicants
+April 11 — first round interview for selected applicants (virtual)

-• April 12 — second interview for selected applicants in Madison
+April 18 — second round interview for selected applicants (in-person)*